The man committed the sex act on his victims in 2005 and 2007.

 The couple were named despite having other children.

 In its report, CNA wrote that his parents Azlin Arujunah and Ridzuan Mega Abdul Rahman had several other children and lived with some of them in a one-room rental flat.
 They were sentenced to 27 years each for grievous abusing after being acquitted of murder and convicted of the lesser charge.
-To this, the prosecution is appealing.

 So, what are the principles governing gag orders?
 Why are gag orders different for different cases?